 OVI / DUI Lawyer For Gahanna, Ohio

-If you prefer a resource with the topics assimilated in one document, you may find it helpful to read the book ‘I Was Charged With DUI / OVI – Now What?!’
-That book is a quick read and contains a concise explanation of what everyone should know before going to court for a DUI / OVI in central Ohio.
-The book is available for sale in online bookstores, and you can download the e-book for free on this website.The Process For Gahanna DUI / OVI Cases
+If you prefer a resource with the topics assimilated in one document, you may find it helpful to read the guide ‘I Was Charged With DUI / OVI – Now What?!’
+That guide is a quick read and contains a concise explanation of what everyone should know before going to court for a DUI / OVI in central Ohio.
+The guide is available for sale in online bookstores, and you can download the e-book for free on this website.The Process For Gahanna DUI / OVI Cases

 Whether a DUI / OVI case is filed in the Gahanna Mayor’s Court or the Franklin County Municipal Court, the process is nearly identical.
 At the first court appearance, the arraignment, you will be given a choice of three pleas: guilty, no contest, and not guilty.
 If you enter a plea of guilty or no contest, the magistrate or judge will impose a sentence, and your case will be concluded.
 If you enter a plea of not guilty, the case will be scheduled for a pretrial hearing.
 Before attending the pretrial hearing, you and your lawyer can obtain discovery; the evidence the prosecuting attorney intends to introduce.
 You can then evaluate the evidence and prepare a defense to try to improve the outcome of the case.

 Before going to your first court appearance, you should think through how you intend to handle your case.
 Will you plead guilty or no contest to the OVI, or will you contest the OVI and try to improve the outcome?
 To help you make that decision, it may be beneficial to speak with an attorney who has experience with DUI / OVI cases in the Gahanna area.Attorney For DUI / OVI Cases In Gahanna, Ohio